20 Most Beautiful Sandbars in the Philippines: White Sand, Longest, Vanishing

 Located off the coast of Manjuyod in North Bais Bay, Negros Oriental, this famous sandbar is may be reached via a 15-minute motorized boat ride from the wharf in Bais.
 Manjuyod White Sandbar It is often compared to the Maldives because it has the same pristine blue waters and white sand as its famous Indian Ocean counterpart.

 With crystal clear waters that sparkle under the sun’s tropical rays and its 7KM of pure powdery white sand emerging from the clear seawater, Manjuyod has a charm that is uniquely its own.
 Its widespread popularity has resulted in several Manjuyod Sandbar tours that are available for visitors looking to explore not just the sandbar, but other natural attractions in the surrounding area that include twin lakes and dolphins swimming in their natural habitat.
+Book a Manjuyod Sandbar and dolphin watching tour for a hassle-free trip.

 The low tide begins at the wee hours of the morning, so if you want to see the full length of the sandbar it is best to arrive earlier rather than later.